robertu94/robertu94.github.io/_posts/2019-07-01-learning-to-learn-writing.markdown

 How can writing save time?
 From time to time, my classmates and others ask me questions.
-Often time the first and seconds time, I give a response, but by the time that I get the same question three times, I add the question to the list of topics for these posts.
+Often time the first and second time, I give a response, but by the time that I get the same question three times, I add the question to the list of topics for these posts.
 Then when the post is written, I can then give these posts to anyone else who inquires and use it as a starting place for discussion.

 Given this purpose, it informs how I write.
 I need to be comprehensive if I want the post to actually save me time; however if the posts are too long, they never will be read.
-The way that I attempt to make this compromise is by providing extensive references rather than the text itself.
+The way that I attempt to make this compromise is by providing extensive references rather than the inlining them into the text itself.
 That way the interested party can investigate only the topics of greatest interest, and the lackadaisical one can simply skim on.